The Freedom of Information (Scotland) Act 2002 (the Act) requires Scottish public authorities to produce and maintain a publication scheme.

 Please note that this charging schedule does not apply to our commercial publications/data (see Class 8).
 These items are generally offered for sale under licence.

-Please note that seprate charges apply for unpublished information which can be obtained via submitting a request.
+Please note that separate charges apply for unpublished information which can be obtained via submitting a request.
 Further information can be found here.

 You can contact us for assistance with any aspect of this publication scheme, including by writing to us: